meowica/NX1-Mod/README.md

 - Added a print that tells you what .d3dbsp has loaded (MP)
 - Added asset loaders (SP/MP):
   - Map Ents - Load any entity files from NX1-Mod/raw/maps
-- replaced IW4 references with NX1
+- replaced IW4 references with NX1 (MP)